wuyilingwei/wuyilingwei/README.md

 - StarRail Servers（UID:101675239；lv.70）

 ## 💡 Views

+I'm **happy to welcome anyone who can point out errors, provide suggestions, or participate in any of my projects**, but failure to follow the Wisdom of Asking or using offensive language will result in me banning you for no reason.

 I support [Anti 996](https://github.com/996icu/996.ICU/blob/master/LICENSE) license and actively apply it to my projects.
 It's an open license add-on that only authorizes use of the code by non-exploitative companies.
 We need a future that doesn't exploit workers.
 (I've applied a modified version, tailored to my needs, with stricter restrictions, which I refer to as the 'Anti-Labor Exploitation License')